Quantum spin van der Pol oscillator -- a spin-based limit-cycle oscillator exhibiting quantum synchronization: Stable limit-cycle oscillations in the phase space

-{\it Stable limit-cycle oscillations in the phase space.-} First, we illustrate the limit-cycle oscillations of the quantum spin vdP oscillator without external perturbations.
-Figure~\ref{fig_1} shows the steady state $\rho_{ss}$ of Eq.~(\ref{eq:qsvdp}) for three different values of the spin number $J$ and other parameter sets; Figs.~\ref{fig_1}(a)-\ref{fig_1}(c) depict the functions $\bar{Q}(u, u^*)$ on the complex plane, Figs.~\ref{fig_1}(d)-\ref{fig_1}(f) depict the functions $Q(\theta, \phi)$ on the unit sphere, and Figs.~\ref{fig_1}(g)-\ref{fig_1}(i) show the elements of the steady-state density matrices $\rho_{ss}$.
-In Figs.~\ref{fig_1}(a)-\ref{fig_1}(c), we also show the stable limit-cycle solutions of Eq.~(\ref{eq:qsvdp_ctraj}) in the classical limit (see Supplemental Material).
+First, we illustrate the limit-cycle oscillations of the quantum spin vdP oscillator without external perturbations.
+Figure~\ref{fig_2} shows the steady state $\rho_{ss}$ of Eq.~(\ref{eq:qsvdp}) for three different values of the spin number $J$ and other parameter sets; Figs.~\ref{fig_2}(a)-\ref{fig_2}(c) depict the functions $\bar{Q}(u, u^*)$ on the complex plane, Figs.~\ref{fig_2}(d)-\ref{fig_2}(f) depict the functions $Q(\theta, \phi)$ on the unit sphere, and Figs.~\ref{fig_2}(g)-\ref{fig_2}(i) show the elements of the steady-state density matrices $\rho_{ss}$.
+In Figs.~\ref{fig_2}(a)-\ref{fig_2}(c), we also show the stable limit-cycle solutions of Eq.~(\ref{eq:qsvdp_ctraj}) in the classical limit (see Appendix \ref{ap_semi}).

 We can observe that the function $\bar{Q}(u, u^*)$ is localized around the classical limit cycle of Eq.~(\ref{eq:qsvdp_ctraj}) in all cases.
-Note that the quantum limit-cycle oscillation is more clearly observed in Fig.~\ref{fig_1}(a) with a high spin number $J$ and a small nonlinear damping parameter $\gamma_2$, where the system is in the semiclassical regime.
-The limit-cycle oscillation is also apparent in the $(\theta, \phi)$-representation as shown in Figs.~\ref{fig_1}(d)-\ref{fig_1}(f), where $Q(\theta, \phi)$ is localized around a certain value of $\theta$, while uniformly distributed without any preference for the phase $\phi$ \cite{roulet2018synchronizing}.
+Note that the quantum limit-cycle oscillation is more clearly observed in Fig.~\ref{fig_2}(a) with a high spin number $J$ and a small nonlinear damping parameter $\gamma_2$, where the system is in the semiclassical regime.
+The limit-cycle oscillation is also apparent in the $(\theta, \phi)$-representation as shown in Figs.~\ref{fig_2}(d)-\ref{fig_2}(f), where $Q(\theta, \phi)$ is localized around a certain value of $\theta$, while uniformly distributed without any preference for the phase $\phi$ \cite{roulet2018synchronizing}.

-The steady-state density matrices in Figs.~\ref{fig_1}(g)-\ref{fig_1}(i) take non-zero values only on the diagonal elements, reflecting that the system has no preference for specific phase values.
+The steady-state density matrices in Figs.~\ref{fig_2}(g)-\ref{fig_2}(i) take non-zero values only on the diagonal elements, reflecting that the system has no preference for specific phase values.
 Additionally, the diagonal elements of each density matrix are concentrated around the elements $\ket{J,m}\bra{J,m}$ with relatively small secondary spin quantum numbers $m$, and the element $\ket{J,J}\bra{J,J}$ with the largest secondary spin quantum number, $m = J$, takes tiny values close to zero.
-This indicates that the system rarely reaches the highest spin state (See Supplemental Material for more details on the dependence on the spin number $J$).
+This indicates that the system rarely reaches the highest spin state (See Appendix \ref{ap_puri} for more details on the dependence on the spin number $J$).